 As we talked about in our guide to cheese tasting, cheese is a made up of living, breathing natural microorganisms that help create the flavors we know and love.
 In the case of blue cheese, the fungi Penicillium roqueforti is what creates the distinctive smell, flavor, and blue veins.

 Both P. roqueforti and P. glaucum are closely related to the white powdery molds that colonize brie styles of cheeses.
-These aerobic molds need oxygen to thrive, and they are pierced as part of the aging process in order to allow oxygen into the wheels.
+These aerobic molds need oxygen to thrive, and the cheese is pierced as part of the aging process in order to allow oxygen into the wheels.
 This results in the distinctive veining that is typical with blue cheese.

 Are there different types of blue cheese?